-- Cleaned wash items must be visually clean.
-No residues may be visible to the naked eye. - Such a result can only be achieved if the parameters of temperature, mechanics, chemicals and time are optimally coordinated. - The detergent concentration must remain consistent across the entire cleaning process and be sufficiently high (manufacturer's instructions).
-A uniform, direct flow of the detergent and rinse aid must be guaranteed. - Wash item, dry-on level, heating time and temperatures, as well as the type of contamination, have a crucial influence on the cleaning process - The operator must take this into account by selecting the correct programme (e.g. transportation speed, programme duration or type). - It is important that the wash item is placed in the optimum position in the wash item holder and that it remains in this position. - Significant input of soiled material increases the risk of recontamination of clean dishes.
-Thus a thorough pre-cleaning should be performed. - Larger conveyor dishwashers should be equipped with a pump precleaning system and corresponding soiled-material strainer. - For smaller machines, pre-rinse basins and hand sprays must be provided for thorough, manual pre-cleaning. - The hygienic water quality of the fresh water rinse must correspond to that of drinking water - Detailed requirements for the technical and functional equipping of the machine can be found in the standards DIN 10510, DIN 10511, DIN 10512 and DIN 10522, as well as DIN SPEC 10534.
+- Cleaned wash ware must be visually clean.
+No residues should be visible to the naked eye. - Such a result can only be achieved if the parameters of temperature, mechanics, chemistry and time are optimally coordinated. - The detergent concentration must remain consistent across the entire cleaning process and be sufficiently high (manufacturer's instructions).
+A uniform, direct flow of the detergent and rinse aid must be guaranteed. - Wash item, dry-on level, heating time and temperatures, as well as the type of contamination, have a crucial influence on the cleaning process.
+The operator must take this into account by selecting the correct programme (e.g. transportation speed, programme duration or type). - It is important that the wash item is placed in the optimum position in the wash item holder and that it remains in this position. - Significant input of soiled material increases the risk of recontamination of clean dishes.
+Thus, a thorough pre-cleaning should be performed. - Larger conveyor dishwashers should be equipped with a pump precleaning system and corresponding soiled-material strainer. - For smaller machines, pre-rinse basins and hand sprays must be provided for thorough, manual pre-cleaning.
+The hygienic water quality of the fresh water rinse must correspond to that of drinking water. - Detailed requirements for the technical and functional equipping of the machine can be found in the standards DIN EN 17735, DIN 10544 and DIN 10522.